EuroDreams

 What is EuroDreams?

-EuroDreams is a new European lottery for players in all the countries where EuroMillions is available.
-Draws will take place on Mondays and Thursdays and the big difference is that the jackpot is an annuity – where the prize is paid monthly over many years – rather than a one-off lump sum.
+EuroDreams is a new European lottery for players in most of the countries where EuroMillions is available.
+Draws take place on Mondays and Thursdays and the big difference is that the jackpot is an annuity – where the prize is paid monthly over many years – rather than a one-off lump sum.

 Show/hide all FAQs

-EuroDreams is set to launch with its first draw on Monday 6th November.
+EuroDreams launched with its first draw on Monday 6th November.

 Does the top prize roll over if nobody wins?

-No, the full prize information has not yet been disclosed, but the jackpot in annuity lotteries stays at a fixed amount in every draw.
+No, the jackpot in annuity lotteries stays at a fixed amount in every draw.